ReShape: a decoder for hypergraph product codes: Hypergraph product codes

 \section{Hypergraph product codes}

 We here present a bottom-up overview on hypergraph product codes.
-The purpose of this Section is dual: we both want to describe the hypergraph product codes with the least possible technical overhead and introduce the notation necessary to motivate and give an intuition for the results presented in Sec.~\ref{sec:results}.
-We refer the reader interested in the homology theory approach to App.~\ref{app:hpg_codes}.
+The purpose of this Section is dual: we both want to describe the hypergraph product codes with the least possible technical overhead and introduce the notation necessary to motivate and give an intuition for the results presented in Section \ref{sec:results}.
+We refer the reader interested in the homology theory approach to Appendix \ref{app:hpg_codes}.

 The most well-known example of hypergraph product code is the toric code and its variations \cite{Kit03, bravyi1998quantum}.
 The toric code is conventionally represented by a square lattice where qubits sit on edges, $X$-stabilisers are identified with vertices and $Z$-stabilisers with faces.
-The first evident feature of this identification is that in a square lattice we have two kind of edges: vertical and horizontal edges.
-The second is that each vertex uniquely identifies a row of horizontal edges and a column of vertical one, starting from the four ones that are incident to it.
-The third is that faces, similarly to vertices, uniquely identify a column of horizontal edges and a row of vertical ones, starting from the four which lie on its boundary.
+Since a square lattice has two kind of edges, vertical and horizontal edges, the first evident feature of this identification is that, accordingly, there are two type of qubits.
+The second is that each vertex/$X$-stabiliser uniquely identifies a row of horizontal edges and a column of vertical one, starting from the four ones that are incident to it.
+The third is that faces/$Z$-stabilisers, similarly to vertices, uniquely identify a column of horizontal edges and a row of vertical ones, starting from the four which lie on its boundary.
 Very similar attributes can be found in all the hypergraph product codes, as we now explain.